URL Encode

 Frequently Asked Questions

-What is URL Encode? expand_more
+What is URL encoding? expand_more

-Is my data secure? expand_more
+Is my data sent to a server? expand_more